obestwalter/i3configger/docs/concept.md

 ## Terms

-* **`partials`**: the i3 configuration (including status bars and theirs configuration files - if configured) is built from files in `config.d` that make up the parts of the configuration to be built.
-They contain exactly what a normal configuration for i3 would contain only spread over several files (including status bar config files) - with somme added functionality mainly variable resolution, alternatives and bar configurations from templates.
+* **`partials`**: the i3 configuration is built from files in `config.d` that make up the parts of the configuration to be built.
+They contain exactly what a normal configuration for i3 would contain only spread over several files (including - if used - status bars and their configuration files).

 * **`message`**: when invoking i3configger with positional arguments they constitute a simple message to the configuration, effectively triggering a build with the changes requested in the message.
+The messages are persisted in `.messages.json`.

 ## Message "mini language"